jan-koupil/scrimba-advent-calendar-2020/readme.md

 ## [Challenge 7: 🦌 Count Vowel Consonant](https://scrimba.com/scrim/co6a94430bcc82803bc0bb306)

-This is a nice use of an `array.reduce`.
+This is a nice use of an [`Array.reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).

 Even though this solution can be rewritten as a one-liner, I prefer not to.
 The legibility would be reduced greatly and no measurable performance or memory reduction can be gained out of it.